Skip to content

 What is co-review?

-Co-review allows two people to collaborate on a reviewer report, with both receiving recognition.
+Co-review allows two people to collaborate on a reviewer report, with both having the option to receive recognition via Web of Science.
 We offer co-review in the hope that early career researchers with limited experience of peer review can work together with more experienced colleagues or supervisors to build their peer review competency.

 Why do we offer co-review on our journals?